 \section{Abstract}

 \em{In two papers published in 1979, R. Bowen and C. Series defined a dynamical system from a Fuchsian group, acting on the hyperbolic plane $\mathbb{H}^2$.
-The dynamics is given by a map on $S^1$ which is, in particular, an expanding piecewise homeomorphism of the circle.
-In this paper we consider a reverse question: which dynamical conditions for an expanding piecewise homeomorphism of $S^1$ are sufficient for the map to be a ``Bowen-Series-type" map (see below) for some group $G$ and which groups can occur?
+The dynamic is given by a map on $S^1$ which is, in particular, a discontinuous expanding piecewise homeomorphism of the circle.
+In this paper we consider a reverse question: which dynamical conditions for a discontinuous expanding piecewise homeomorphism of $S^1$ are sufficient for the map to be a ``Bowen-Series-type" map (see below) for some group $G$ and which groups can occur?
 We give a partial answer to these questions.}